'Connect the Crescent' - Final Report

 Vehicle speeds - Median speeds held steady - Max speeds dropped up to 26%

-Crashes and safety - 5% fewer crashes on Baronne St relative to pre-intervention/control streets
+Crashes and safety - 12% fewer crashes on Baronne Street during demonstration compared to rest of city

-Vehicle travel time on Baronne - no change during off-peak; some increase at peak hour
+Vehicle travel time on Baronne - no change during off-peak; increases only at peak hour

 Reduction in illegal lane usage on Baronne